cjiahuan/TrimmerVideoView/README.md

 ```

 ### at last
-this library is preview version, still have fews bugs, I would fix bugs every day.But these bugs can not lead to crash.
+this library is preview version, still have few bugs, I would fix bugs every day.But these bugs can not lead to crash.

 ### Issue: videoview memory leak
 <a href="https://github.com/JakeWharton/butterknife/issues/585" target="blank">issues</a>